jatu-studiobox/web-tetris-game/README.md

 ## Additional challenges and fixed some bugs
 * Pause/Continue game
-* More button function
+* Add control game by button functional
-* Edit game settings, such as game speed
+* Able to use game settings, such as game speed

 ## References
 [ASMR Programming - Coding Tetris - No Talking](https://www.youtube.com/watch?v=h1-zQ0SSS6M)

 ## Issues
 If you have any issues, please don't mind to create.
 Thank you very much. 😊